Prince Frederick Adolf, Duke of Östergötland: Reign of Gustav IV Adolf

 In July 1793, he was given the position to chair the government during the journey of the king and the regent in the southern provinces, but nothing whatsoever was apparently accomplished during his tenure, and during a similar journey in 1794, he was not entrusted again.

 In 1800, Frederick Adolf left Sweden for health reasons and travelled to Germany and then to France.
 He died in Montpellier in France in 1803.

+Duke Frederick Adolf wearing uniform m/1779 for the Västmanland Regiment.
+Over the shoulder the ribbon of the Order of the Seraphim, and on the chest its badge.
+He also wears the Order of the Sword badge.
+The frame is adorned with the ducal crown and the coat of arms of Östergötland, when Frederick Adolf was Duke of Östergötland.
+Painting from the 1780s, and attributed to Jakob Björck.

 Private life

 Prince Fredrick Adolf is in fact most known in history for his love life.
 He was never married, and the ceremonial duties of his consort were performed by his sister Sophia Albertina.
 He had several plans to marry, but none of them was realised.
-His first proposal was to the Countess Ulla von Höpken, but she was married to another, and he accompanied his brother Gustav to France in 1770 to forget her.
+His first proposal was to the Countess Ulla von Höpken, but she was married quickly to another, and he accompanied his brother Gustav to France in 1770 to forget her.

 In 1774, he proposed to the cousin of his former love, Countess Sophie von Fersen, daughter of Axel von Fersen the Elder and sister of Axel von Fersen the Younger, the alleged lover of Marie Antoinette.
 She and her father refused, as they were afraid that she would be badly treated by his brother and mother, who were reluctant to give their consent, and because she was already engaged, and Frederick Adolf was sent to Italy in 1776 until she was married.

-He lived from 1778 to 1795, in a happy relationship with the ballet dancer Sophie Hagman, who was well liked at court, and had a daughter, Sophia Frederica, with her.
+He lived from 1778 to 1795, in a happy relationship at the Tullgarn Palace with the ballet dancer Sophie Hagman, who was well liked at court, and had a daughter, Sophia Frederica, with her in 1787.
 In 1780, he temporarily ended his relationship with Hagman and proposed to the noble Margaretha Lovisa Wrangel, with whom he became informally engaged.
 The King gave his permission to the marriage with the condition that it was postponed for a year, during which Wrangel was sent to Scania, with the thought that his brother would change his mind when the time was up.
 This was also the case, and Frederick Adolf returned to Hagman in 1781.

 After his relationship with Hagman ended, he proposed to Princess Augusta Sophia of the United Kingdom in 1797, and after his relationship with Euphrosyne Löf ended, he proposed to Dorothea von Medem, dowager duchess of Courland in 1801, but none of the marriages was realized.